roma-glushko/roma-glushko.github.io/content/blog/k-nearest-neighbors/index.md

 $$
 where $x$ is sample feature value, $\overline{x}$ is a feature mean and $S$ is a feature standard deviation.

-Z is a <a target="_blank" rel="noopener nofollow" href="https://en.wikipedia.org/wiki/Standard_score">standard score (or z-score)</a> of the sample feature value.
+Z is a <a target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Standard_score">standard score (or z-score)</a> of the sample feature value.
 It's a dimensionless quantity and it shows how "unusual" or far sample feature value from the feature mean (which is usual or expected value).

 Though normalization changes values of features, it doesn't change feature distribution shape.